LET'S SHAPE | LET'S CHANGE | LET'S REDEFINE THE INDUSTRY.

 • Alternatively, you can click on the image and it'll show the name at the top.
 We usually have these numbered as "2243", like in this example, but we might also have "2243 v9", which is the ninth-edited version of that image.

-• The first thing we do when editing the storyboard is to go scene-by-scene and incorporate image(s) for each scene.
+• The first thing we do when editing the storyboard is to go row-by-row (or scene-by-scene) and designate what image(s) are going to go into each scene.

 • This takes some comprehension and creativity.